 I have to admit, I’ve never been a fitness fanatic.
-I grew up loving sports and am naturally drawn to being outside and leading an active lifestyle, but you’ll never catch me in a gym pounding away on a treadmill or pumping weights, day in day out.
+I grew up loving sports and am naturally drawn to being outside and leading an active lifestyle, but you won’t find me in a gym pounding away on a treadmill or pumping weights, day in day out.

-I do see many women in clinic, who are over-doing it at the gym and exhausting their vulnerable adrenal glands.
-Although this extreme is not healthy, there is a balance when it comes to exercise, and many are unfortunately not meeting the minimum requirements of daily physical activity.
+I do see many women in clinic who are over-doing it at the gym and exhausting their vulnerable adrenal glands.
+Although this extreme is not healthy, there is a balance when it comes to exercise and unfortunately I see many more patients who are struggling to meet their daily movement requirements.

 Desk work, driving, public transport, taxis, lifts and drive throughs, are all contributing to the ever increasing sedentary lifestyles in today’s society.
 This is far from the active hunter-gatherer lifestyle our ancestors lived and to how our bodies are genetically designed to move.

 Our ancestors were regularly active, which supported their peek physical condition and survival.